Univeracity/limitlesslibrary/docs/PROTOCOL.md

 proves intent, plan, and release signatures plus declared format, media-type, size, and signature mutations across implementations.

-This generation is active across ordinary publication, admission, projection, delivery authorization, and result `1.4`.
+This format-aware generation is active across ordinary publication, admission, projection, and delivery.
+Result `1.5` additionally binds the public-edge or protected-capability delivery lane.
 Before signing an artifact publication, the client parses its bytes as a canonical exact file bundle and binds the known format and media type into the intent.
 Existing `1.0`/`1.1` releases remain format-blind and must never be upgraded by sniffing or private